hjoukl/bench-sqlalchemy-executemany/README.md

 `executemany` is vastly superior to the "*separate parameter for each field, for each row*" approach, for the tested database engines (Python stdlib sqlite, PostgreSQL with psycopg, MySQL with pymysql).

+## Further optimization?
+Note that the benchmark script implementation applies some "buffer chunking" for the given data rows in batches of 1000, leaning on the current frictionless implementation.
+This can be changed through the `--buffer-size` command line parameter.
+So it would be possible to run the benchmark with different buffer sizes to (maybe) tune performance.

+I'd expect this to be dependent on the database engine & driver and haven't looked into it.